lonycell/grafana.v7/docs/sources/packages_api/runtime/getbackendsrv.md

 ### getBackendSrv variable

-Used to retrieve the [BackendSrv](./runtime/backendsrv.md) that can be used to communicate via http(s) to a remote backend such as the Grafana backend, a datasource etc.
+Used to retrieve the [BackendSrv](./runtime/backendsrv.md) that can be used to communicate via http(s) to a remote backend such as the ThingSPIN backend, a datasource etc.

 <b>Signature</b>